History of the Department

-In the early years of the College, Elizabeth Kimball Kendall taught most political science, and also some history courses.
+In the early years of the College, Elizabeth Kimball Kendall taught mostly political science, and also some history courses.
 However, in 1922-23, a full-time political scientist, Phillips Bradley, was appointed, and in 1925, Louise Overacker, who became one of the leaders of the discipline, came to Wellesley.
 She was a leading figure in the department until her retirement in 1957.
-Prof. Overacker shifted the focus of the department from its largely historical orientation, and the number of offerings was increased.
+Prof. Overacker shifted the focus of the department from history, and the number of political science course offerings was increased.
 By 1931-32, with almost 200 students registered in political science courses, the department was renamed History and Political Science, with a separate major in political science being offered.

-In the 1940s, additional appointments were made, including Alona Evans, who originally taught International Law, Latin American Politics, and Asian Politics (she later took over the course in Law and the Administration of Justice, making it a central course in the curriculum until her death in 1980), and Owen Stratton, who taught a wide range of American politics courses.
-In the 1950s and 60s, usually when Alona Evans was serving as chair, the department continued to grow and to develop a broader curriculum, so that by the early 1970s there were approximately 8 Full-Time Equivalent faculty members and over 800 students studying political science.
+In the 1940s, additional appointments were made.
+Alona Evans, who originally taught International Law, Latin American Politics, and Asian Politics, later took over the course in Law and the Administration of Justice, making it a central course in the curriculum until her death in 1980).
+Owen Stratton taught a wide range of American politics courses.
+In the 1950s and 60s, when Alona Evans was serving as chair, the department continued to grow and to develop a broader curriculum.
+By the early 1970s there were approximately 8 Full-Time Equivalent faculty members and over 800 students studying political science.

 In the 2013-14 academic year there were 119 political science majors, about 900 total enrollments, and 17 tenured, tenure-track, or long-term appointment faculty members, making political science one of the largest departments at Wellesley.
 There were an additional 22 majors in the International Relations-Political Science major, which is administered by the department.